rohitnagpal92/CNN_Flower_Classification/README.md

 ❖	Regularizer: EarlyStopping, LearningRateScheduler

 ##### Dataset: Size 512x512
-o	For Training used sets of both Training and Validation Images to provide the model with a greater number of images - 12753 training images + 3712 validation images o	7382 unlabeled test images
+For Training used sets of both Training and Validation Images to provide the model with a greater number of images - 12753 training images + 3712 validation images and 7382 unlabeled test images

 ##### Performance:
 ~99-100% Training Accuracy